ramleda/webapp/README.md

 ## Build Setup

-Acess the movies directory and follow the install instructions bellow:
+Access the movies directory and follow the install instructions below:

 ```bash
 # install dependencies